HumanTree92/esx_advancedgarage/README.md

 # About esx_advancedgarage:
-Advanced Garage System for ESX - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))
+Advanced Garage System for ESX V1 Final or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))

-I can not Guarantee that this will work with the Latest es_extended V2.

 # Creating Issues
 * Check the [Closed Topics](https://github.com/HumanTree92/esx_advancedgarage/issues?q=is%3Aissue+is%3Aclosed) & [Wiki](http://www.velocitientertainment.com/customs/) before opening an issue to see if your issue has already been Answered.